OML-NPA/EasyML.jl/README.md

   - Validate a neural network
   - Analyse data with a neural network

-Only image data and image segmentation is currently supported.
+Only image data and classification/segmentation are currently supported.

 ### Usage